ankeesler/btool/doc/plan.md

 - When I clean, I don't want to delete the stuff in the cache
 - Parallel builds
 - Single line UI for collecting and resolving nodes
-- Timing numbers for the resolution of each node
 - Ability to select multiple targets at once
-- Run a debugger with -debug
+- Run a debugger with -debug (needs Cmd to support stdin)
 - Run tests as a single linked executable
 - Ensure that downloaded .tar.gz depends on gaggle.yml (i.e., $this)
 - People shouldn't have to install transient dependencies themselves: perl, make